 This all began really recently in the 1970s, that toy and clothing factories started marketing color specific items towards children.
 The simple reason is commercial: if you have a daughter and a son, don’t just pass down an item from the older to the younger – buy a new one, in the color supposedly “suitable” for the gender of the child.
 Pink came to be associated with feminine characters, while blue with masculine, though originally blue was a “girly” color, because of religious connotations.

 However, this became such a success that nowadays boys who wear pink or like toys marketed towards girls are seriously mocked, ridiculed and punished by peers and adults alike, simply because of the homophobic nature of society.
-Somehow people started to believe that boys who like pink are bound to grow up to be gay and if they are forced to play with “boys’ toys” and wear “boys’ colors”, then they won’t (which is really a simplistic perception of homosexuality).
+Somehow people started to believe that boys who like pink are bound to grow up to be gay and if they are forced to play with “boys’ toys” and wear “boys’ colors”, then they won’t.

 K-pop male stars are famous for bending gender limits, not only by wearing colors associated with women, but also wearing “female” items of clothing.
 Some, like G-Dragon or Lee Hong-gi, for example are unashamed fans of male skirts and the latter proudly sports all types of nail art, even polishing his toes.